 Arriving early to an interview allows you time to de-stress from the journey and collect your thoughts.
-It will give you time to go over the questions you have prepared, run through your presentation (if applicable), and review the answers to questions that are likely to be presented to you.
+It will give you time to review the questions you have prepared, run through your presentation (if applicable), and review the answers to questions that will likely be presented to you.

 3) A glimpse into the future:

 Being late isn’t the only action this may apply to.
-Nose picking, putting your feet on the desk and drinking from a hip flask are also unlikely to be considered as acceptable future traits.
+Nose picking, putting your feet on the desk, and drinking from a hip flask are also unlikely to be considered acceptable future traits.

 4) The interview before the interview:

-In many organisations the interview starts as soon as you arrive in the building.
-How you interact with the receptionist or secretary may well be taken into account when considering you for the position – this gives the organisation an idea of your personality outside of the formal interview setting.
+In many organisations the interview starts when you arrive in the building.
+How you interact with the receptionist or secretary may well be considered when considering you for the position – this gives the organization an idea of your personality outside of the formal interview setting.

-If you arrive late or on time then you may be missing out on the unofficial part of the interview process.
-So arrive early and be nice to all staff you encounter, but definitely no flirting!
+If you arrive late or on time, you may miss out on the unofficial part of the interview process.
+So come early and be friendly to all staff you encounter, but definitely no flirting!

 5) Ring ahead: